Eisbaeeer/CO2light/README.md

 # CO2light by Kidbuild

 ## Description
 This project shows you the air quality of your enviroment.
-I use MH-Z19B and DHT-22 sensors to get the enviroment air quality.
+I use MH-Z19B sensor to get the enviroment air quality.
 To get a quick view of the CO2 value, there is a WS2812B stripe who will show the quality in four steps.
 The SSD1306 display will give you more informations about the web page and the messured values.
+You can change the ranges of colours against the CO2 value.

 ## Features
 - the code creates a filesystem on flash storage of the esp8266